 White Chocolate Raspberry Cheesecake Recipe (video)

-The most delicious raspberry cheesecake ever!!
-My rich and creamy white chocolate raspberry cheesecake is what dessert dreams are made of it!
-This velvety cheesecake is made with a simple graham cracker crust and a creamy white chocolate cheesecake batter dotted with whole raspberries!
 To garnish the top and to add even more incredible flavor, I top this berry cheesecake with tart raspberry sauce and more berries!
 Make sure to serve each slice with a generous amount of whipped cream, too!
 This dessert recipe is perfect for the holidays!

-Watch My Cheesecake Video Tutorial!
+Watch My Raspberry Cheesecake Video Tutorial!

 Ingredients for White Chocolate Raspberry Cheesecake